NVlabs/planercnn/README.md

 To generate such training data on your own, please refer to *data_prep/parse.py*.
 Please refer to the README under *data_prep/* for compilation.

 Besides scene-specific annotation under each scene folder, please download global metadata from [here](https://www.dropbox.com/s/v7qb7hwas1j766r/metadata.zip?dl=0), and unzip it to "$ROOT_FOLDER".
 Metadata includes the normal anchors (anchor_planes_N.npy) and invalid image indices caused by tracking issues (invalid_indices_*.txt).

+### Training with custom data
+To train on custom data, you need a list of planes, where each plane is represented using three parameters (as explained above) and a 2D binary mask.
+In our implementation, we use one 2D segmentation map where pixels with value *i* belong to the *i*th plane in the list.
+The easiest way is to replace the ScanNetScene class with something interacts with your custom data.
+Note that, the plane_info, which stores some semantic information and global plane index in the scene, is not used in this project.
+The code is misleading as global plane indices are read from plane_info [here](https://github.com/NVlabs/planercnn/blob/01e03fe5a97b7afc4c5c4c3090ddc9da41c071bd/datasets/plane_stereo_dataset.py#L194), but they are used only for debugging purposes.

 ### Training script
 ```bash